 Gear for the Siffleur Falls Hike

 We recommend you wear comfortable hiking shoes and layer your clothing.
 Weather can change quickly in the Canadian Rockies.
 A lightweight day pack can store snacks, water bottles and a spare raincoat.
-We like the one in the link, because it is inexpensive and has a lifetime guarantee.
+We like this one, because it is inexpensive, lightweight, durable and has a lifetime guarantee.

 Siffleur Falls VLOG